Eagle River Nature Center, AnchorageCurrently Open

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Anchorage and book an accommodation of your choice.

-Eagle River Nature Center, Anchorage Reviews - Write a Review
+Eagle River Nature Center, Anchorage Reviews

 A great place for kids!
 They have a touch center where you can put "hands on" pelts, different species of wood, skulls, paw prints, and antlers.
 There are lakes, rivers, trails, and plenty of fauna and flora more to see.
 They can explore, roam and learn here.
 This is what fall looks like at the Eagle River Nature Center.